maksymovchynnikov/EventCalc-SHiP/DETAILS.md

 When producing LLP fluxes, the following setups have been used to get the fluxes of mesons (their mother particles):

 - For light mesons (`Pi0`, `Eta`, `Eta'`, `Rho0`, `Omega`, etc.): `pythia8` setup from [1904.02091](https://arxiv.org/abs/1904.02091).
 This means that the cascade enhancement of the fluxes is not included.
 It would typically result in too soft particles that would be outside of the SHiP acceptance, so there should not be any significant impact on the event rate.
 Nevertheless, it will be implemented in the future.
+- For photons, for the production of the ALPs coupled to photons: the primary photons (resulting from the primary proton-target interactions) have been generated using the fluxes of `Pi0`, `Eta`, `Eta'` and decaying them into two photons; the secondary photons (resulting from EM cascades inside the thick target), the approach from Ref.
+[2509.14310](https://arxiv.org/abs/2509.14310) has been used to generate their flux.
 - For charm and bottom: [SHiP study](https://cds.cern.ch/record/2115534).
 - For kaons: [2004.07974](https://arxiv.org/abs/2004.07974) (will be regenerated as well).